dskakt/schematch/replit.md

 - GA script is dynamically loaded into the document head
 - Page views are automatically tracked when users navigate between routes

+**Footer Added to Event Page:**
+- Added Footer component to EventPage (participant response page)
+- Footer displays links to Terms of Service, Privacy Policy, and Contact pages
+- Consistent footer across all pages (CreateEvent and EventPage)
+- Uses flex layout to pin footer to bottom of page

 ### November 9, 2025

 **UI Improvements:**